Staff and Volunteers at Bright Future Nursery and Primary School

 Maditrwoth Richard, Teacher

-Here is Maditrwoth Richard, a male Ugandan aged 22 years old.
+Maditrwoth Richard is am Ugandan aged 22 years old.
 He completed his senior four class in 2016.
 He is married to a wife and has a child.
 Both of his parents are alive.
 He had planned to join PTC (Primary Teacher’s College) for certification but unable to due to lack of money.

 Angida Winny, Teacher

-Here is the photo of Ms Angida Winny.
-She’s a langi by tribe.
+Ms Angida Winny is a Langi by tribe.
 She is a female Ugandan aged 24 years old.
 She is engaged.
 She completed her senior four class in 2015 after which she joined a Nursery Teacher’s Training Institute in 2016.
 She is now a certified Nursery teacher but is looking forward to upgrading her certification to a diploma level.
 Both her parents are alive.

-Donata Kasangaki , Treasurer of MUCCO, Coordinator of Sponsored Students.
+Donata Kasangaki , Treasurer of MUCCO, Co-Coordinator of Sponsored Students.